 - 1. The Chief of Police has the ultimate authority and responsibility and will be immediately notified of all high liability incidents.
 Due to the sensitivity of some incidents involving high liability situations, the Chief of Police must be notified of these events immediately.
 Examples of high liability situations may include but are not limited to incidents involving serious physical injury or death, terrorist threats and severe weather events.
 Notification of incidents that may be postponed to a later time could include but are not limited to minor automobile accidents, response to resistance incidents not involving serious physical injury or death and minor damage to city property. - a.
 Reporting starts with the Officer at the scene and moves up the chain of command. - b.
 If someone in the chain of command is not available, the officer making the report will be responsible for submitting such report to the next person in the chain of command. - c.
 Officers must also report all incidents that are not routine and are not clearly defined. - 2.
-The appropriate Division Commander will carefully examine and inform the Chief of

-Police of all incidents where officers have allegedly performed in a manner that created an increased likeliness of death or serious injury to persons, or significant loss of property.

-3. The appropriate Division Commander will also notify the Chief of Police of incidents where there may be a question as to the department's liability or those incidents, which may result in heightened community interest.
+The appropriate Division Commander will carefully examine and inform the Chief of Police of all incidents where officers have allegedly performed in a manner that created an increased likeliness of death or serious injury to persons, or significant loss of property. - 3.
+The appropriate Division Commander will also notify the Chief of Police of incidents where there may be a question as to the department's liability or those incidents, which may result in heightened community interest.

+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: November 26, 2018 Revised Date: November 26, 2018 Title: De-escalation Techniques Pages: 3 Distribution: All Members Cross Reference: CALEA Reference Chapter 4 Chief of Police Approval Nathaniel Allen oval
+Written Directive System November 26, 2018 November 6, 2020

+Title: Pages: Distribution:

+De-escalation Techniques 3 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 4 Nathaniel Allen